About Kev

 About Kev’s Thoughts On Travel

-Traveling is more than the destination and the activities I do when I get there; the journey is also important.
+Traveling is more than just the destination and the activities I do when I arrive; the journey is also important.

 I love train travel because transportation is part of my trip, not just “how I get there.”
-I find something about sitting back and watching the world go by my window enjoyable.
-I don’t see train travel as taking away from my travel time but as adding to the experience.
+There is something special about sitting back and watching the world go by my window.
+It is enjoyable.
+I look at train travel; it doesn’t take away from my travel time, but rather adds to the experience.

-I did fly and flew a few times to take a train trip.
-My favorite parts of flying are what many people hate, the takeoffs and landings.
-In fairness, I consider myself an intermodal traveler, and by that, I mean on a trip, I am willing to take trains, planes, busses, boats, or whatever it takes to have a fun adventure.
+I have flown a few times to take a train trip.
+My favorite parts of the flying process are the takeoffs and landings, which many people hate.
+In fairness, I consider myself an intermodal traveler, meaning that on a trip, I am willing to take trains, planes, buses, boats, or whatever it takes to have a fun adventure.

-As I said before, one of my favorite parts of traveling starts at home (or in a bar or coffee shop), planning trips, and researching destinations.
+As I mentioned earlier, one of my favorite aspects of traveling is planning trips and researching destinations.
+I usually do this at home (or in a bar or coffee shop), but sometimes I do it while on an Adventure.

 When I started, train travel was new to me.
 Finding quality information that satisfied my needs was not as easy as I wanted.

-I found an Amtrak online forum as a source of information for traveling on Amtrak.
+I found an Amtrak online forum to be a valuable source of information about traveling on Amtrak.
 This era was before Facebook groups.
-I did get some helpful tips, but I found trolls, people with unrealistic expectations, chronic complainers, or those pining for yesteryear travel who loved to dominate the conversations.
+I did receive some helpful tips, but I also encountered trolls, people with unrealistic expectations, chronic complainers, and those pining for the yesteryear of travel who loved to dominate the conversations.

-Whereas everyone has the right to their opinion, some of those people’s words almost brought down my excitement and made my research unpleasant.
+While everyone has the right to their opinion, some of those people’s words almost slowed my excitement and made my research unpleasant.
 I don’t want that for you; we, as travelers, can do better!

 We Can Do Better!

-I want to help you reach your travel goals and grow as a traveler, and I don’t want you to deal with that as I did if I can avoid it.
+I want to help you reach your travel goals and grow as a traveler, and I don’t want you to face the same challenges I did if I can avoid them.

 There is enough negativity in this world, and you don’t need that to spoil your next adventure or discourage you from going.